jez/blog/source/_posts/2015-03-10-noteworthy-dotfile-hacks.markdown

 things, like coloring the command red or green based on whether it exists, underlines filenames that exist, highlights filenames that might be misspelled in yellow, highlights built-ins like `if` and `for` in orange, etc.

+Here are some examples from my setup:

+{% img /images/zsh-syntax-highlighting-for-loop.png %}

+{% img /images/zsh-syntax-highlighting.png %}

 [zsh-syntax]: https://github.com/jez/dotfiles/blob/eba0202443de6bcc171dbe6bc133fa9fe02357f7/util/misc.zsh#L79-L80